jbettmann/meet/README.md

 As a user
-I should be able to see the number of events
-So that I can see how many event are happening in that city
+I should be able to see the number of events so that I can see how many event are happening in that city

 #### Scenarios:

-**Scenario 1: When user hasn’t specified a number, 32 is the default number:**
+**Scenario 1: When user hasn’t specified a number, 32 is the default number:**<br/>
-Given the user didn’t specify the number of event to view When they select a city
+Given the user didn’t specify the number of event to view<br/>
+When they select a city<br/>
-Then the default number of events should be 32
+Then the default number of events should be 32<br/>

-**Scenario 2: User can change the number of events they want to see:**
+**Scenario 2: User can change the number of events they want to see:**<br/>
-Given the user had selected a city
+Given the user had selected a city<br/>
-When they specify the number of events they want to view Then the number of events specified to see is the number events displayed.
+When they specify the number of events they want to view<br/>
+Then the number of events specified to see is the number events displayed.<br/>

 ### Feature 4: Use App when Offline